-The objectives for stakeholder engagement are to:
+The objectives of stakeholder engagement are to:

-- identify stakeholders, and their preferred methods of engagement - facilitate genuine engagement to ensure stakeholders are informed, consulted and involved during the EES process and issues are proactively acknowledged and addressed - engage meaningfully with broader community and key stakeholders to address key issues raised through consultation and consider and respond to potential project impacts - provide opportunities for stakeholders and the community to gain further information and provide feedback that informs the project development.
+- Identify stakeholders, and their preferred methods of engagement. - Facilitate genuine engagement to ensure stakeholders are informed, consulted and involved during the EES process and issues are proactively acknowledged and addressed. - Engage meaningfully with broader community and key stakeholders to address key issues raised through consultation and consider and respond to potential Project impacts. - Provide opportunities for stakeholders and the community to gain further information and provide feedback that informs the Project development.